GuyTechno/fundraiser/README.md

 # fundraiser

-This repository will cover a basic implimentation of a dapp using Solidity
+This repository will cover a basic implimentation of a dapp using Solidity smart contracts